gabbymassaro/rails_project/UserStories.md

 ### User Story

-As a developer, I want my database to have images for each but in my 'books' table.
+As a developer, I want my database to have images for each book in my 'books' table.
 Create a has_one_attached relationship between 'books' and active storage.
-Update seed data to include an images folder that holds the images for each book.
+Update seed data to include an 'images' folder that holds the images for each book.
+Create one book cover for now, create a default image if no cover is available.